The Complete Guide on How to Remove Paint Protection Film

 • Reduced protection: PPF’s protective qualities can eventually wear away when it’s frequently exposed to extreme temperatures, harsh weather conditions, or harsh environments.
 When the PPF has lost its protective qualities and no longer provides adequate protection for your car’s exterior, it’s best to remove and replace it with a new PPF.

 • Changing the color of your car.
-If you decide to repaint your car with a new color, unfortunately, you’ll need to remove the PPF first before you can apply the new paint.
+If you decide to repaint your car with a new color, unfortunately, you’ll need to remove the PPF first before you can apply the new colored PPF

 • Removal before selling your car: you may want to remove your PPF before selling your car, especially if the PPF is no longer in its pristine condition, so the car will look better.
 Sometimes the new owner may also want to choose their own PPF or coating.